chibaby-cyber/Deploy-LAMP-Project/README.md

       CustomLog ${APACHE_LOG_DIR}/access.log combined
       </VirtualHost>
 ```
-5. You can now use a2ensite command to enable the new virtual host:
+5. I used a2ensite command to enable the new virtual host:
 ```
       sudo a2ensite projectlamp
 ```
-6. You can disable Apache default website using the command
+6. I disabled Apache default website using the command
 ```
       sudo a2dissite 000-default
 ```
-7. To make sure your configuration file doesn’t contain syntax errors, run:
+7. To make sure my configuration file doesn’t contain syntax errors, run:
 ```
       sudo apache2ctl configtest
 ```